Distinguishing cosmological models through quantum signatures of primordial perturbations: Discussion and concluding remarks

 A similar story is repeated when we study models generating a power spectrum with oscillatory features, due to interaction between curvature and entropic degrees of freedom, even before the curvature modes could exit the Hubble horizon.
 Though we can mimic the power spectrum of these two-field models by an effective single-field description, the quantum measures are largely different.
 For example, the determinant of the covariance matrix is exactly equal to one for single-field model, but deviates significantly from zero in the case of multi-field models.
 Thus even in this case, a handle on the quantum measures can actually distinguish single-field and multi-field models of inflation.

 The above result does not stop at inflationary paradigm alone, but transcends to bouncing models with multiple fields, e.g., in the context of ekpyrotic bounce.
 Even there, the specific values of quantum measures can distinguish it from single field models, though they will have indistinguishable curvature power spectrum.
 Thus we can safely argue that quantum measures are the appropriate tool to distinguish multi-field models with interactions from single-field models, be it inflation or, bounce.
 In other words, different inflationary/bouncing models for the early universe cosmology may lead to similar results, as long as large scale structure of the universe is considered, but may still differ in other ways, such as in their quantum signatures.
 If such quantum measures are detected in the near future, they can be used to compare the predictions of these models and potentially distinguish between them.
 Although we have used the specific case of two-field models, we believe the general formalism developed here can be applied to other multi-field models as well.
+One may question whether certain variables could yield identical values for quantum measures, particularly ${\rm det}.\bm{V}$, in both inflationary and bouncing scenarios.
+If such a scenario exists, distinguishing between these models based solely on quantum measures may prove challenging.
+We anticipate that the entanglement entropy calculated using the same set of variables and states will differ between inflationary and bouncing models.
+This difference arises from the evolution of ${\rm det}.V$, which is influenced by the interaction between curvature and isocurvature perturbations (see \ref{eq:detV-de-2f}).
+Given that this interaction varies between the two paradigms, the entanglement entropy will likewise differ.
+Consequently, it should be feasible to differentiate between inflationary and bouncing models of cosmology.
+We intend to explore more on this direction in our future work.